The Heart Sutra 心经

 Therefore, one should know that the Prajñāpāramitā is

-a great spiritual mantra, a great bright mantra,
+a great divine mantra, a great bright mantra,

 the ultimate supreme mantra,